amaan784/amaan784/README.md

 ## A little about me-

+- I'm a current Computer Science grad student at Columbia University
-- I'm a recent Computer Science grad from UCSC
+- I'm a Computer Science grad from UCSC
 - The repositories contain some of my work and tech explorations and testing (both ongoing and closed)

 [website]: https://amaan784.github.io/